nicklayb/php_assoc_map/README.md

 Library that parses PHP's associative array into Elixir's map.

-### Current state
+At his current state,

+## Limitations

+### One level deep
-At his current state, the library can parse to a 1 level deep array like :
+the library can parse to a 1 level deep array like :
 ```
 [
   'lvl_1_1' => [